 If all decisions are set to Not relevant, then the stage decision will be Not relevant.

 A reviewer can change a decision after the final decision has been calculated providing the proof has not been locked.

 If a reviewer does change a decision while the proof is unlocked, then the review stage and final decision are recalculated.

 If a reviewer revokes the decision, the review stage status and proof status will change to In progress until the reviewer submits a new decision.

-Decision calculation will NOT happen if you select Only one decision is required in the stage settings.
+Decision calculation will NOT happen if you select Only one decision required in the stage settings.

 Proof status calculation with no decision-makers:

 The status calculation on a stage without any decision-makers is ignored, and the stage status will show Completed once the reviewers click Complete Review button;

 Proof and stage lock is dependent only on ' actions;

 Only stages with decision-makers can have an In progress status.
 This will change later after reviewers submit their decisions.